 - Accuser of the Brethren: While a fair portion of the crew starts the process of rapprochement with Tyler, Stamets meets him only with cold fury and tells him he hopes that Tyler feels sickened and anguished over killing Culber.

 - All Your Base Are Belong to Us: Cornwell orders Discovery to set course to Starbase 1, but the Klingons have seized it by the time they arrive.
 On a broader scale, 20% of former Federation territory is now occupied by the Klingons and they're poised to move on Earth.

-- "Awkward Silence" Entrance: Tyler gets this in the mess hall, now that the truth about him is known.
+- "Awkward Silence" Entrance: Tyler gets a very cold reception when he walks in the mess hall, now that the truth about him is known.
 Tilly pointedly gets up and goes to sit with him, breaking the tension.

-- Bad Guys Do the Dirty Work: Implicitly, this is why Cornwell has agreed to put Mirror Georgiou in command of Discovery.
-She possesses the ruthlessness necessary to definitively end the war with the Klingons, while the Federation does not.
+- Bad Guys Do the Dirty Work: Cornwell agrees to put Mirror Georgiou in command of Discovery because she possesses the ruthlessness necessary to definitively end the war with the Klingons, while the Federation does not.

 - Blood Knight: The Klingons, naturally.
 L'Rell pointedly tells Cornwell that the Klingons have tasted blood in their fight with the Federation and won't ever stop unless they're conquered in turn.